Much like mental health itself, the mental health field is exceedingly confusing to navigate.

 Psychiatrists must first obtain their medical degree and then complete a one-year internship program and three years of specialized training in psychiatry.

-You might be interested in becoming a psychiatry if you are drawn to the prestige of the medical field or if you believe pharmacotherapy provides the best opportunities for mental health.
+You might be interested in becoming psychiatrist if you are drawn to the prestige of the medical field or if you believe pharmacotherapy provides the best opportunities for mental health.